WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```
 The `Thread.wait_until` and `WaitableSet.wait_for_event_and` methods called by
 the event loop are the same methods called by the `thread.yield` and
 `waitable-set.wait` built-ins.
-Thus, the main difference between stackful and
-stackless async is whether these suspending operations are performed from an
-empty or non-empty core wasm callstack (with the former allowing additional
-engine optimization).
+The main difference (other than whether they are
+called from an empty vs. non-empty guest call stack, which allows an engine
+to reuse the stack in the former case) is the `lock_available` predicate used
+to additionally gate readiness and cancellability in order to ensure
+[Component Invariant] #2.

 The event loop releases `ComponentInstance.exclusive_thread` (which was acquired
 by `Task.enter_implicit_thread`) before potentially blocking the thread to allow